5-list-coloring planar graphs with distant precolored vertices: Reducing the precolored vertices

 \item Let us now consider the case that \textbf{two vertices $u, v\in V(G_{\vf})$ with $|L_{\vf}(u)|=|L_{\vf}(v)|=3$ and $|L(v)|>3$ are adjacent.} By \refclaim{cl-notr}, at most one of $u$ and $v$ has two neighbors in $\dom(\vf)$.
 If neither $u$ nor $v$ has two neighbors in $\dom(\vf)$, then $u,v\in V(H)$ and the choice of $Y$ and $\vf$ ensures that $uv$ is a chord of $H$.
 However, that contradicts \refclaim{cl-chord}.
-Thus, we can assume that $v$ has two neighbors in $\dom(\vf)$ and $v\not\in V(H)$; and in particular, $Y$ was chosen according to one of the cases (Y2), (Y4a) or (Y4b) (the case (Y2a) is excluded, since in that case $G_{\vf}$ would contain at most one vertex with list of size three).
+Thus, we can assume that $v$ has two neighbors in $\dom(\vf)$ and $v\not\in V(H)$; and in particular, $Y$ was chosen according to one of the cases (Y2), (Y4a) or (Y4b) (the case (Y2a) is excluded, since in that case $G_{\vf}$ would contain at most one vertex with a list of size three).
 Since $u$ has at most one neighbor in $\dom(\vf)$ and $|L_{\vf}(u)|=3$, we have $u\in V(H)$.
 If $|L(u)|=4$, then $u$ has a neighbor $y\in\dom(\vf)$, and by \refclaim{cl-chord}, we have $uy\in E(H)$.
-This is not possible (in the case (Y4a), the vertex $v_1$ has list of size four, but it is not adjacent to $v$).
+This is not possible (in the case (Y4a), the vertex $v_1$ has a list of size four, but it is not adjacent to $v$).
 Therefore, $|L(u)|=3$.
-Furthermore, inspection of cases (Y2), (Y4a), (Y4b) shows that $u$ has no neighbor in $Y$, as otherwise $G$ would contain a $4$-cycle $y'yuv$ with $y,y'\in Y$ and $|L(y)|=4$; hence, $y$ would have degree at least four, contradicting \refclaim{cl-notr}.
+Furthermore, inspection of cases (Y2), (Y4a), (Y4b) shows that $u$ has no neighbor in $Y$, as otherwise either $H$ would have a chord contradicting \refclaim{cl-chord}, or $G$ would contain a $4$-cycle $y'yuv$ with $y,y'\in Y$ and $|L(y)|=4$; in the latter case, $y$ would have degree at least four, contradicting \refclaim{cl-notr}.